cjolivier01/HockeyMOM/README.md

 |MOT17  | 69.8 | 69.9 | 3996                |
 |MIX       | 72.9 | 73.2 | 3345             |
 |CrowdHuman + MIX     | 73.7 | 72.3 | 3303  |
-* We use CrowdHuman, MIX and MOT17 to train the light version of FairMOT using yolov5s as backbone:
+* We use CrowdHuman, MIX and MOT17 to train the light version of HockeyMOM using yolov5s as backbone:
 ```
 sh experiments/all_yolov5s.sh
 ```